timokroeger/tbl/README.md

 tbl - tiny bencode library
 ==========================
 *tbl* is a tiny event driven [bencode] library written in c.
-It's api is similar to the one of [yajl].
+Its api is similar to the one of [yajl].

 It's supposed to be